Professor Elaine Dzierzak

 3D projection of mouse embryonic aorta containing HSC clusters (green).
 Endothelial cells lining the vasculature are in magenta (Yokomizo T & Dzierzak E, Development.
 2010).

 Our laboratory was the first to show that HSCs are born in the aorta-gonad-mesonephros region of the developing mammalian embryo.
-We have recently shown through a live imaging approach that HSCs arise from endothelial cells lining the wall of the embryonic aorta in a natural reprogramming event.
+We have also shown through a live imaging approach that HSCs arise from endothelial cells lining the wall of the embryonic aorta in a natural reprogramming event.
 This transdifferentiation is known as Endothelial cell-to Hematopoietic cell transition (EHT).
 We are one of the few groups worldwide that can isolate these special endothelial cells and show that they yield robust transplantable HSCs (the gold-standard for clinically relevant HSCs).
 Using our unique expertise and novel resources (models and reagents), our laboratory fosters new translational strategies to de novo generate human HSCs from patient somatic cells.
 Our specific goals are to:

 These goals will be realized through novel multi-colour in vivo reporter models and ES/iPS lines indicating EHT in real-time, allowing for the isolation and functional validation of de novo HSC generation.
 The results will significantly advance haematological research and technology, and should have a major impact on how HSCs are manipulated and used clinically.